geovannyAvelar/osmium/README.md

 This code uses Gorilla Mux to generate HTTP routes, all dependencies are included in the go.mod file.

 You can use Make to compile.
-Just use those commands to compile to your target OS:
+Just use one of the following commands to compile to your target OS:

 - ```make build-linux```
 - ```make build-windows```